yulingyou/CV/README.md

 - Evidence (STAR) -->

 #### Teamwork
-Team-player who can also work independently.
+I am a team-player who can also work independently.
 During my time with the project 'flycat', I have work as a valuable team member, I was responsible for a variety of tasks including, creating the task timeline, scheduling and coordinating stand-up meeting, compile and distribute post-meeting reports.
 A great achievement was we managed to complete the project in five weeks, which was 1 weeks earlier than the estimated finish date.

 All of the skills I have gained whilst carrying out htis project, particulary teamwork, organisation and time management, can be readily applied to any role.